Dynamic AIS™ sets the new industry standard for AIS ship tracking

 Spire Maritime launched Dynamic AIS™ to address the growing problem of gaps in AIS data.
 Gaps in data directly impact ship safety, trading, revenue, and insurance claims.
 Dynamic AIS™ solves the growing data gap problem and delivers more unique MMSIs (up to ten thousand per day) with near-real-time latency, and up to six million additional AIS messages per day.

-Dynamic AIS™ is a world-first innovation from Spire Maritime that allows you to benefit from thousands of satellite-enabled AIS receivers traveling throughout the busiest shipping lanes in the world.
-It provides an unprecedented frequency of position updates in areas that are out of the reach of terrestrial collection and overwhelm other satellite AIS providers.
+Dynamic AIS™ is a groundbreaking innovation from Spire Maritime that allows you to benefit from thousands of satellite-enabled AIS receivers traveling throughout the busiest shipping lanes in the world.

 How It Works